Signal & Form

 Barriers to Adoption

 Awareness and education remain the biggest challenge.
 Many business owners know AI exists but do not understand how it applies to their specific operations.
-The gap between "AI is interesting" and "AI can automate our invoice processing" is where most businesses get stuck.
+The gap between "AI is interesting" and "AI can automate our invoice processing workflow, saving 12 hours per week" is where most businesses get stuck.

 Cost perception is another barrier, though it is often based on outdated assumptions.
 Many business owners associate AI with expensive enterprise software and massive implementation budgets.
-In reality, many AI tools are affordable on a small business budget, and consulting engagements can start as small as a few thousand dollars.
+In reality, most AI tools used by SMBs cost $20 to $100 per month per user.
+A complete AI tool stack (ChatGPT or Claude, an automation platform, and a knowledge management tool) runs about $100 to $150 per user per month, less than many businesses spend on coffee.

 Data readiness is a practical challenge.
-Some businesses have their data scattered across disconnected systems, making it difficult to leverage AI effectively.
+Some businesses have their data scattered across disconnected systems: customer info in one spreadsheet, invoices in QuickBooks, project data in email threads, and marketing metrics in yet another platform.
 Addressing this does not require a massive data infrastructure project, but it does require some cleanup and organization before AI tools can deliver their full value.
+A proper AI assessment identifies these data readiness issues upfront.

 What Is Coming Next